Research

 client, err := storage.NewClient(ctx)

-To authorize using a
+using a service account

 option.WithCredentialsFile

-function of the desired package.
+to the NewClient function of the desired package.
 For example:

 client, err := storage.NewClient(ctx, option.WithCredentialsFile("path/to/keyfile.json"))